CommodoreAlex/CPP/Practice/SwitchCase/readme.md

 }
 ```

-Array-based switch-replacement with function pointers:
+Array-based switch-replacement with function pointers
+---

+This is actually faster, reducing overhead with a 'direct;indirect access'.

+Example:
 ```cpp
 #include <iostream>